Dennis Salanović

-Dennis Salanović (born 26 February 1996) is a Liechtensteiner professional footballer who plays as a winger for Balzers and the Liechtenstein national team.
+Dennis Salanović (born 26 February 1996) is a Liechtensteiner professional footballer who plays as a winger for Swiss 2.
+Liga Interregional club Linth 04 and the Liechtenstein national team.

 Club career

-In 2018, Salanović joined Swiss club FC Thun.
+In 2018, Salanović joined the Swiss club, FC Thun.

-After playing for AC Oulu in Finland on loan in the 2021 season, on 7 December 2021, he agreed to return to the club on the permanent basis for 2022.
+After playing for AC Oulu in Finland on loan in the 2021 season, on 7 December 2021, he agreed to return to the club on a permanent basis for 2022.
 On 27 June 2022, Oulu announced that Salanović had left the club as his contract expired and the option to extend was not exercised.

-On 4 August 2022, he joined fellow Finnish team FC Lahti.
+On 4 August 2022, he joined fellow Finnish team, Lahti.

-On 9 March 2023, he joined Spanish side CF Talavera.
+On 9 March 2023, he joined Spanish side Talavera.

-On 3 January 2024, Salanović joined Canadian Premier League team York United FC on a one-year deal, with an option for 2025.
+On 3 January 2024, Salanović joined Canadian Premier League team York United on a one-year deal, with an option for 2025.
 After the season, the club declined his option for 2025.

-Following his release from Toronto, he returned to play with Balzers in the Swiss 2.
+Following his release from Toronto, he returned to play with FC Balzers in the Swiss 2.
 Liga Interregional.
+His second stint with Balzers was short-lived, as he left the club in January 2026.